eth-brownie/brownie/docs/tests-security-analysis.rst

 Brownie is integrated with the `MythX <https://mythx.io/>`_ analysis API to allow automated security scans of your project.

 MythX is a smart contract security service that scans your project for vulnerabilities using static analysis, dynamic analysis, and symbolic execution.
-It runs in two modes:
+It runs in three modes:

-    1. **Quick mode** which is effective at finding bad coding patterns and low complexity-bugs
+    1. **Quick mode** which is effective at finding bad coding patterns and low complexity-bugs (available to free users)
-    2. **Full mode** which takes longer to run, but can locate complex security issues
+    2. **Standard mode** which takes longer to run, but can locate complex security issues (available to Dev users)
+    3. **Deep mode** which takes even longer to run, but is able to find deep, hidden vulnerabilities (available to Pro users)

 MythX offers both free and paid services.
 To learn more about how it works you may wish to read `MythX Pro Security Analysis Explained <https://blog.mythx.io/features/mythx-full-mode-security-analysis-explained/#more-37>`_ by Bernhard Mueller.